USA Cricket: Financial and governance issues

-Fresh lawsuits and governance problems

-In December 2022, USA Cricket announced that Jagadeesh Arunkumar's tenure as USAC men's head coach ended and as such began their recruitment process to find a replacement for Arunkumar.

-In January, USAC then announced Patricia Whittaker, David Haubert, and Pintoo Shah replacing the former Paraag Marathe, Rohan Sajdeh, and Catherine Carlson as independent board directors.
+In January 2023, USAC announced Patricia Whittaker, David Haubert, and Pintoo Shah replacing the former Paraag Marathe, Rohan Sajdeh, and Catherine Carlson as independent board directors.
 This sparked controversy as Whittaker served USA Cricket prior as a selector in 2021, going against USAC's constitution, stating that a person must not have held position in USAC, the ICC, or any national, local, or regional governing and administrative body within 3 years of the date of applicable election.

 Shortly thereafter, an email co-signed by 21 people was sent to USA Cricket challenging the constitutionality of the NGC.
 The email protested and pointed out many instances of USAC constitution violations ahead of the 2021 USAC elections, threatening legal action if the problems weren't resolved.
 Following the email, USAC excluded email co-signers Sushil Nadkarni, Ajay Jhamb, and others from their final candidates and voter list for the 2021 elections.
 Additionally, USAC also approved many ineligible candidates for the elections, sparking further controversy.

 Following many email co-signers' exclusion from the 2021 elections and USAC's inability to overhaul and "roll back any past improper actions" of the NGC, Nadkarni and Jhamb filed a joint-lawsuit against USA Cricket and members of the NGC.
 The lawsuit alleged "numerous" violations of USA Cricket's constitution by the NGC and requested that USA Cricket be forced to deconstruct its NGC, which they allege was formed unconstitutionally.
 The lawsuit additionally points out other numerous unconstitutional actions, including the appointment of Whittaker as an independent director, a lack of election candidates, and the approval of many ineligible election candidates and voters.
 As a result, a court hearing was scheduled for the third week of February.
 The court then imposed a restraining order on the 2021 elections which were set to be held on February 6.

+In July 2024, the ICC issued a warning to USA Cricket over potential violations of its status as an associate member, including not having a "fit-for purpose administrative structure", and the organization not meeting governance standards set by the United States Olympic & Paralympic Committee (USOPC) for it to be recognized as a national governing body—a status required for cricket to be contested in the 2028 Summer Olympics.
+On February 15, 2025, USA Cricket announced changes to its structure to improve governance and increase player representation in compliance with USOPC standards, including removing Singh-Nijjar, Whittaker, and one other director, recommending the reappointment of Haubert as independent director, extending voting eligibility in elections to all registered individual members of USAC, and adding four Athlete Director positions and a USOPC Athlete’s Commission (the latter serving as a liaison for USAC's involvement in cricket at the Summer Olympics).